markdaniel1982/ttlf_pp1/README.md

 Here I have included another grid view, similar to the "Latest Releases" on the homepage, where several different items are shown with pictures and a brief description of the item.
 All pictures are links which take you to the merchandise store where branded clothing items can be purchased

+All pages follow the same, or very similar styling rules where the colours and fonts used match throughout.
 _____

 ## Testing